Ph.D. in Nutrition and Food Science curriculum

-The exam will be a written paper (maximum four hours time allowed) consisting of questions designed to test the student's broad and all around understanding of nutrition and food science as well as their problem-solving skills.
+The exam will be a written paper (maximum four hours of time allowed) consisting of questions designed to test the student's broad and all-around understanding of nutrition and food science as well as their problem-solving skills.
 The format will be multiple-choice and/or short answers and/or essays.

 The exam will be based solely on material from the following two textbooks: